jeffwilcox/jeffwilcox.blog/_posts/2013-04-29-4thandmayor-azure-websites.md

 After planning for the migration in March and doing some testing over weekends, I migrated all the traffic for my foursquare application [4th & Mayor](https://www.4thandmayor.com/) to Windows Azure via a quick DNS update a few days into the month of April.
 It has continued running without a hitch.
 I'm not going to detail my data migration here, however, that is never fun.

-As my cloud backend is implemented in [Node.js](http://nodejs.org/), there was no very little app coding work required other than updating my logging provider and configuring some new infrastructure connection strings.
+As my cloud backend is implemented in [Node.js](http://nodejs.org/), there was not very little app coding work required other than updating my logging provider and configuring some new infrastructure connection strings.

 SSL + Windows Azure Web Sites today
 ===================================